 The jury agreed, finding that Monsanto failed to issue adequate warnings to consumers when it comes to Roundup® and cancer risks.
 Monsanto was ordered to pay $39 million in compensatory damages, plus another $250 million in punitive damages.
 Note: The total award was later reduced to $78.5 million.

 A second California jury found that use of Roundup® was a "substantial factor" in the development of a California man's non-Hodgkin's lymphoma, after he used Roundup® on his property for decades.

 A third California jury ordered Monsanto to pay $2 billion in punitive damages in a lawsuit filed by a couple who both developed cancer after using Roundup® for over 30 years.
 The couple was also awarded another $55 million as compensation for their medical bills, pain and suffering, and other damages.

 After a federal jury in California awarded a plaintiff around $75 million in punitive damages as part of a successful Roundup® lawsuit, the judge cut that figure to around $20 million.
 Although evidence showed that the plaintiff had used Roundup® for over 25 years (in his yard) before developing cancer, the judge found the punitive damages award "constitutionally impermissible" relative to the amount of compensatory damages awarded (around $5 million, an amount the judge left unchanged).

 Roundup® remains on store shelves across the country, and the product continues to be touted in print and TV ads.
-Monsanto is already in the process of appealing the verdicts we’ve covered here, so check back for updates.
+Monsanto is already in the process of appealing the verdicts we’ve covered here, but lawsuits against the company (and even against certain retailers of Roundup®) continue to be filed, so check back for updates.